-SIUE and SIU Carbondale (SIUC) have joined forces to make a Bachelor of Science in Nursing degree more accessible to the southern part of Illinois.
-Students who complete the SIUE Nursing Program in Carbondale will earn their BSN degree from SIUE, but will attend pre-nursing and nursing courses at SIUC.
+SIUE and SIU Carbondale (SIUC) have joined forces to make a bachelor of science (BS) degree with a major in nursing more accessible to the southern part of Illinois.
+Students who complete the SIUE Nursing Program in Carbondale will earn their BS degree from SIUE, but will attend pre-nursing and nursing courses at SIUC.

 Admission to the traditional bachelor of science option is competitive.
 Applicants must meet or exceed a 2.5 cumulative GPA and a 2.7 prerequisite course GPA (on a 4.0 scale).
 Meeting the minimum GPAs does not guarantee admission.
 All prerequisite courses must be completed with a C or better prior to enrollment.
 Additionally, applicants must complete the HESI A2 Admission Assessment.
 A University cumulative GPA of 2.0 or higher and completion of any academic development courses are required to declare pre-nursing (NUPC) as a major.
 Declaration as a pre-nursing major does not imply acceptance into the School of Nursing.